 For the next decade, she studied hard and worked on her acting skills in made-for-television films and miniseries, for some reason, specializing in true crime stories.

-After she divorce Majors in 1982, she had begun a tempestuous 17-year relationship with actor Ryan O’Neal, the father of her only child, Redmond.
+After she divorced Majors in 1982, she began a tempestuous 17-year relationship with actor Ryan O’Neal, the father of her only child, Redmond.

-Fawcett had refused to appear nude in magazines throughout the 1970s and 1980s, even though she had briefly appears topless in the film Saturn 3 (1980).
+Fawcett had refused to appear nude in magazines throughout the 1970s and 1980s, even though she had briefly appeared topless in the film Saturn 3 (1980).
 It was a big deal when she was shown semi-nude in the December 1995 issue of Playboy.
-She appeared on the cover of the July 1997 issue of Playboy; she was 50-years-old, and the issue became one of Playboy’s top sellers.
+She also appeared on the cover of the July 1997 issue.
+She was 50 years old, and the issue became one of Playboy‘s top sellers.
 The issue and its accompanying video featured Fawcett using her body to paint on a canvas; for years, this had been one of her ambitions.